DigitalSurvival/Stage7/docs/configuration options.md

 $Id$

-The follow is a list of all the valid configuration options with description and valid parameters.
+The following is a list of all the valid configuration options with descriptions and valid parameters.

 #todo
-install_mode - Choose the install mode.
+install_mode - Choose the install mode and profile.

   Usage:
     install_mode <mode> <profile>

   Parameters:
     mode - The install mode (normal, chroot, stage4, stage7).
+Stage7

-	A normal install works from a stage3 tarball with bootloader setup.
+		   is the only install mode that accepts the <profile> parameter.

-	A chroot install is the same as a normal install, except it skips the partitioning and bootloader setup.
+		normal - A normal install works from a stage3 tarball with bootloader setup.
+This will be a basic system without any custom configuration besides adding a user. chroot - A chroot install is the same as a normal install, except it skips the partitioning and bootloader setup. stage4 - A stage4 install is like a normal install, but it skips straight from unpacking the stage4 tarball to configuring the bootloader.
+This is very handy when restoring system backups if you have created a stage4 backups of your system(s). stage7 - A stage7 install works like a normal install (from a stage3 tarball) but allows for "profiles" which are defining feature sets for a "complete" system.

-	A stage4 install is like a normal install, except that it skips straight from unpacking the stage tarball to configuring the bootloader.
-This is very handy for system backups.
+	profile - Sets the Stage7 system profile which modifies the depth of the install's configuration.

-	A stage7 install works from a stage3 tarball, but allows for defining feature sets of a complete system.
+		xorg       - Installs xorg-server and xterm packages without any window managers. openbox    - Installs xorg-server package and the OpenBox window manager. ds-desktop - Installs a desktop version of Digital Survival Linux.

-	profile - Sets the system profile; modifies the depth of the install's configuration.
+					 Uses OpenBox as a base.

-    xorg - Sets the desktop profile.
-Installs xorg-server package without any window managers. openbox - Sets the desktop profile.
-Installs xorg-server package and the OpenBox window manager. server - Sets the server profile.
+		server     - Sets the server profile.
+No xorg-server or window managers for maximum resource allocation to tasks.
 		ds-server  - Installs a headless server, and configures your system with the Digital Survival feature set.

 part - Creates a partition.